Q: What is the council-manager form of government as used by the City of Madison Heights?

 A: The manager makes policy recommendations to the council, but the council may or may not adopt them and may modify the recommendations.

-A: It's the most popular type of local government in the United States.
-More than 3,500 cities with populations of 2,500 or more residents operate under the council-manager form.
-More than 92 million people in the U.S. live in council-manager communities.
-Out of 247 cities with greater than 100,000 residents, 144 or 58% use this form of government.
-Major cities using the council-manager system include Charlotte, NC; Dallas, TX; Las Vegas, NV; Oklahoma City; OK; Phoenix, AZ; San Antonio, TX; and San Jose, CA.
+A: Yes.
+Out of 237 cities with greater than 100,000 residents, 141 use this form of government.
+Major cities using the council-manager system include Charlotte, NC; Dallas, TX; Las Vegas, NV; Oklahoma City; OK; Phoenix, AZ; San Antonio, TX; and San Diego, CA.

 Q: What is the history of the council-manager form?